StackVista/stackstate-docs/configure/telemetry/custom_telemetry_interval.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Set custom default telemetry interval

 ## Overview

-The telemetry interval specifies the time window for which events, metrics and traces are available in the StackState perspectives.
-It runs from left to right on the timeline at the bottom of the StackState UI.
+The telemetry interval specifies the time window for which events, metrics and traces are available in the Rancher Observability perspectives.
+It runs from left to right on the timeline at the bottom of the Rancher Observability UI.
 By default, the telemetry interval active when opening a [view](/use/stackstate-ui/views/about_views.md) or [explore mode](/use/stackstate-ui/explore_mode.md) is set to a relative time period, showing telemetry data from the last hour.
-If required, you can configure StackState to use a different default telemetry interval.
+If required, you can configure Rancher Observability to use a different default telemetry interval.

 ![Telemetry interval](../../.gitbook/assets/v51_telemetry_interval.png)

 ## Customise the default telemetry interval

-You can configure the default telemetry interval used in StackState with the parameter `defaultTimeRange`.
+You can configure the default telemetry interval used in Rancher Observability with the parameter `defaultTimeRange`.
 The configured value will then be applied automatically when a view or explore mode is opened.

 {% hint style="info" %}
-A telemetry interval specified by a user in the StackState UI will override the default telemetry interval and will be applied to each subsequent view opened.
+A telemetry interval specified by a user in the Rancher Observability UI will override the default telemetry interval and will be applied to each subsequent view opened.
 {% endhint %}

 The default telemetry interval can be set to any of the following values: